top of page

 Saturday:

 We will head back West (hopefully downwind) for a 35 mile run to Dead Man's Island.
 So named because they used to careen sailing ships there to clean their bottoms using a large counterweight on shore aka a Deadman.
 It is also where they quarantined passengers and crew thought to be carrying the plague.
 It is a beautiful spot despite its history with a great view of the lights of Pensacola across the water.
-There are also the possibility of eating out at one of the restaurants in Gulf Breeze.
-Sail to the beach and then walk your boats down until they are behind the breakwaters....no motors are allowed to be used in this breakwater area.
+If the wind is predicted to be out of the Northeast, you will either want to pull your boat on shore or move around to the little bay behind Dead Man which is totally protected from winds from all directions.
+If there is a baseball game going on, we will be treated to a fireworks show across the water.

 Sunday: